kg86/satcomp/README.md

 We have a collection of test datasets in the folder `data`.
 To measure the output sizes of these datasets, we provide the script `shell/measure_datasets.sh`.
-It requires the program `jq` to be installed, and outputs the JSON file `shell/measure/stats.json` storing for each file the output size of each computed compression measure.
+It requires the program `jq` to be installed, and outputs the JSON file `shell/measure/stats.json` storing for each file the output size of each computed repetitiveness measure.
 If you apply this script on a SLURM cluster, then it batches the experiments.
-Collecting the final data has to be done manually (the last lines in the shell script).
+Collecting the final data has then to be done manually (the last lines in the shell script).

 ### Notes